Full list of hospital trusts that will be hit by nurses’ strikes – see your area

-Nurses’ strikes: Full list of hospital trusts affected – see your area
+Nurses’ strikes: Full list of hospital trusts hit – see your area

 Thousands of patients set to have appointments or surgery cancelled or postponed

-Thousands of patients could have appointments or surgery cancelled or postponed when nurses go out on strike later this year.
+Thousands of patients are likely to have their appointments or surgery cancelled or postponed when nurses go out on strike for two days next month.

-At least 177 NHS organisations across England, Wales, Scotland and Northern Ireland will be hit when nurses take to the picket lines following an unprecedented vote over action for more pay.
+Nursing staff at more than 150 NHS organisations in England, Wales and Northern Ireland are set to take to picket lines in the first ever national walkout, on Thursday 15 and Tuesday 20 December.

-Staff at many of the biggest hospitals in England will go on strike, although some trusts “narrowly missed” the turnout threshold for a legal ballot.
+Their union, the Royal College of Nursing (RCN), said it was calling strikes after the government “turned down” its offer of formal, detailed negotiations following an unprecedented vote over action for more pay.

 Figures show that nursing vacancies are at a record high of 47,000, meaning staff are stretched and regularly working beyond the end of their shifts.